-So many people think all is lost when they can’t pay their taxes by October 15th and just decide not to file.
-The worst thing you can do on October 15th, is throw up your arms in exasperation and not file!!
+Are you wondering “What can I do If I can’t pay my Taxes by October 15th”?
+Many people think all is lost when they can’t pay their taxes by October 15th.
+Then they decide not to file.
+The worst thing you can do on October 15th is throw up your arms in frustration and not file!!
 This is when things can quickly go from bad to worse.

-Hopefully, you filed an Extension back before April 15th, but if you didn’t see my other Article “What to do if I can’t pay my taxes by April 15th” to understand the penalties and interest that has already been adding up on your account with the IRS.
+Hopefully, you filed an Extension back before April 15th, but if you didn’t see my other Article, “The Most Common IRS Penalties and How to Avoid Them” to understand the penalties and interest that has already been adding up on your account with the IRS.

-The worse thing you can do is keep the IRS in the dark as to what is going on.
-ALSO, if you file your tax return by October 15th and at least admit’ or ‘disclose’ what you owe, there are options you can employ in the first 90 days.
-If you don’t, the IRS assumes the worst and starts a very viscous and expensive attack to find out what is going on.
+The worst thing you can do is keep the IRS in the dark as to what is going on.
+ALSO, if you file your tax return by October 15th and at least ‘admit’ or ‘disclose’ what you owe.
+There are options you can employ in the first 90 days.
+If you don’t, the IRS assumes the worst.
+They will then start a vicious expensive attack to find out what is going on.

-Now I realize you are scared to file a return with taxes you can’t pay…and yes, you are still paying interest and penalties under the “Failure to Pay” provision (see below), but immediately you are ALSO assessed the “Failure to File” penalty when you don’t file.
+Now I realize it may scare you to file a return with taxes you can’t pay.
+You are still paying interest and penalties under the “Failure to Pay” provision (see below).
+However, immediately they ALSO assess you under the “Failure to File” penalty when you don’t file.
 Here’s how this onerous penalty works:

-Filing your actual tax return by October 15th also has an extra ancillary benefit (if you’ll let me try to look at the glass 1/2 full a little bit), you now KNOW how much you really owe!
-This is very very powerful information.
-Many times the ‘damage’ isn’t as you may think and the stress of ‘not knowing’ is far worse than having a figure in mind to work towards.
+Filing your tax return by October 15th also has an extra ancillary benefit (if you’ll let me try to look at the glass 1/2 full a little bit), you now KNOW how much you really owe!
+This is powerful information.
+Many times the ‘damage’ isn’t as you may think.
+The stress of ‘not knowing’ is far worse than having a figure in mind to work towards.

 Thus, MAKE SURE you still file by October 15th so that you can start thinking about payment arrangements and have a ‘reality check’ as to how much the tax bill will be including penalties and interest.
 Here’s how the interest and penalties are calculated on what you owe since April 15th, AND continuing thereafter until the bill is paid.

 - Interest due – The interest on any unpaid taxes accrues at the annual rate of six percent (6%).
-Not too bad actually, but it’s the penalty that will catch up to you.
+Not too bad, but it’s the penalty that will catch up to you.